Skip to content

 5,00025-50 GBExtremeServer becomes unstable

-Beyond memory, each process needs CPU time for context switching.
-At 500+ connections, the Linux scheduler spends significant time just switching between PostgreSQL backends, even if most are idle.
-The sweet spot for most PostgreSQL servers is 2-4x the number of CPU cores for active connections -- typically 20-100 connections handling thousands of requests per second.
+The sweet spot for most PostgreSQL servers is 2-4x the number of CPU cores for active connections -- typically 20-100 real connections handling thousands of requests per second.
+Everything above that is a job for the pooler.

 How PgBouncer Works